Resources

 SHARE THIS POST:

-Over time, this can lead to employee burnout and low morale.
 When employees don’t feel seen, they can have trouble staying motivated and focused.
 According to a Gallup poll, disengaged employees are estimated to cost between $450 to $550 billion nationwide.

-In a remote work environment, it’s important to frequently remind your employees that you appreciate their hard work.
+Whether you’re hybrid, in-person, or in a remote work environment, it’s important to frequently remind your employees that you appreciate their hard work.
 By embracing holidays like Employee Appreciation Day, organizations can keep their team feeling seen, valued, and recognized.

 What is Employee Appreciation Day?